Table of Content

 AI Agents in Commerce

 AI agents represent a new class of digital assistants that can interpret user intent, invoke the right tools, and take actions on behalf of people or organizations.
-Unlike traditional chatbots or recommendation engines, agents don’t just suggest options, they can compare products, check availability, initiate checkout sessions, and even execute purchases within the guardrails set by the customer.
+Unlike traditional chatbots or recommendation engines, agents don’t just suggest options; they can compare products, check availability, initiate checkout sessions, and even execute purchases within the guardrails set by the customer.

 In commerce, this shifts the experience from search-and-click browsing to conversational, action-driven journeys where the agent handles much of the complexity.
 This emerging model, agentic commerce, allows autonomous AI agents to discover, evaluate, and complete transactions with minimal human intervention.